 Geographical information science (GIS) and Earth Observation are scientific disciplines that develop methods to extract information about the earth surface and use this information for solving real-world problems.
-Many tools and services that are now main stream like GPS, route planners in cars and Google Earth were developed by GIScientists.
-Spatial data, and methods to combine and analyse spatial information can help to solve complex issues concerning health care, water and food security, climate change, urban planning, natural hazards and land scarcity.
+Many tools and services that are now main-stream like GPS, route planners in cars and Google Earth were developed by GIScientists.
+Spatial data and methods to combine and analyse spatial information can help to solve complex issues concerning health care, water and food security, climate change, urban planning, natural hazards and land scarcity.

 Are you a young or mid-career professional with an academic background dealing with geospatial data?
 Do you have only a limited knowledge of the integration of spatial data and user perspectives in your application field?
 Are you interested to acquire and learn to apply the integration of spatial data and user perspectives?
-Than this course is relevant for you!
+Then this course is relevant for you!

 Use and Users, SDI and Geo-Portals

 In the topic how to integrate, combine and model data obtained from various sources and remotely sensing platforms are discussed.
 So called “multi” concept in remote sensing, dealing with observations over the same area at different moments in time, is introduced.
 This content will be covered in several lectures and exercises, e.g., on resampling, multi-temporal image analysis.

 The course consists of a theoretical, practical and application oriented part.

 - the theoretical part focuses on the main principles of system modelling, SDI Geo-Portals and data integration